richard-hgs/InfinityOS/README.md

           /user/local

     - Host Path: C:\InfinityOS_Project_Folder_Path
-    - OBS: Don't change the Container Name/Path beacause of internal automation to fast start, build and run kernel;
+    - OBS: Don't change the Container Name/Path because of internal automation to fast start, build and run kernel;

       Host Path: Is the path to your project folder downloaded.